CastAlbumReviews.com

 JEFFREY DUNN directed musicals in the United States and abroad, including a three-year European tour of West Side Story.
 As an instructor of musical theater performance and history, he worked at Marymount Manhattan College, Syracuse University, New York University, Weist-Barron, and for many years at the American Musical and Dramatic Academy.
 Jeffrey died in 2014.

 DAVID FINKLE is a journalist covering theater, music, dance, movies, and books.
-He has contributed reviews and articles to The New York Times, The New Yorker, Newsday, Publishers Weekly, BackStage, TheaterMania.com, and other publications and websites.
+He now reviews theater exclusively for New York Stage Review.
 David has taught journalism at Fordham University and has written/performed with the award-winning cabaret trio Weeden, Finkle and Fay.
-He is the author of People Tell Me Things, a short story collection, and The Man With the Overcoat, a novel.
+He is the author of two story collections, People Tell Me Things and Great Dates With Some Late Greats; and two novels, The Man With the Overcoat and the forthcoming The Great Gatsby Murder Case.

 MATT KOPLIK is the host of the popular theater podcast Broadway Breakdown.
 Matt holds a BFA in Musical Theatre from Emerson College, and he is a member of Actors’ Equity Association.
 His Playbill collection is legendary.